ripl-org/sockit/README.md

 ### Inferring SOC codes from job titles

-Sockit includes an empirical model of the associations between job titles and SOC codes, based on analysis of over 40 million job postings in the National Labor Exchange.
+Sockit includes an empirical model of the associations between job titles and SOC codes, based on analysis of over 40 million U.S. job postings in the National Labor Exchange (NLx) [Research Hub](https://nlxresearchhub.org/) from the years 2019 and 2021.
 An efficient prefix tree structure matches cleaned titles to this model and returns the empirical frequencies of associated SOC codes, which can be converted to probabilities.

 #### Python API